maugavilla/well_hello_stats/tutorials/5_1_descriptive_statistics.md

     ## [1] 76897   548

 Here we are calling our data set **dat** and asking to see the dimension of it.
-We see that the data set has 76897 subjects, and 548 columns.
+We see that the data set has 76897 subjects, and 548 columns (if you downloaded another version of the WVS you will have different numbers).

 ## Select variables of interest